 Once that framework is in place, cognitive supply chains will function within three core areas – intelligent decision-making, data-gathering and automated execution, and the maintenance of network state.
 As it stands, isolated, segmented technologies like enterprise resource planning systems, smart algorithms, and both industrial and nonindustrial machines manage those functions separately.
 Human beings currently act as the conduit that allows data and, more importantly, the decisions made based on that data to funnel through the smart but not cognitive networks.

 As AI technology continues to advance, however, there will come a point in time where intelligent AI’s work autonomously, serving as superior replacements for human beings as that conduit that empowers the systems to make decisions and allows them to learn.
-Blockchain technologies will provide the secure communication and distribution of sensitive data throughout the cognitive supply chains, creating the necessary machine trust for them to function efficiently and effectively.
+Blockchain technologies will provide the secure communication and distribution of sensitive data throughout the cognitive supply chains to build autonomous networks, creating the necessary machine trust for them to function efficiently and effectively.

 Building a Truly Open Market

 Information silos and communication gaps that plague traditional supply chain models will become a thing of the past as cognitive networks fully leverage the collective power of intelligent technology, big data, and instant communication.
 Together, these innovations will completely redefine how economies conduct trade.
 From a microeconomic perspective, modern organizations with supply chains best able to successfully navigate the crowded and complicated waters of digital commerce will be those rewarded with success.